Matt0550/TagEveryoneTelegramBot/README.md

 - [x] WebApp
 - [ ] Ignore tag requests if time enlapsed is > 2min
 - [ ] Automatically add all members' group to Everyone's list
+- [ ] Welcome message when the bot is added to a group

 # Self-hosting
 ## Environment variables